 Understand the ability to sell cloud security to your leadership by making a business case.

-However, if we don't turn on enough services, then we're making our data at risk, for hacks, for theft, for privacy issues.
-So, that's the trade-off, and that's what you need to consider when you consider costs.
-Data loss is a scary thing, because businesses really run on their information.
-So, will the data used by the proposed cloud solution be backed up and recoverable in the event of natural disaster or other service interruptions or disruptions?
-This is BCDR, business continuity disaster recovery.
+However, if we don't turn on enough services then we're making our data at risk for hacks, for theft, for privacy issues.
+So that's the trade off, and that's what your need to consider when you consider cost.
+Data loss is a scary thing because businesses really run on their information.
+So will the data used by the proposed cloud solution be backed up and recoverable in the event of a natural disaster or other service interruptions, or disruptions?
+This is BCDR, business continuity, disaster recovery.

 - Cloud security on the infrastructure, application, and data levels

 - Identity and access management

 - Cloud security services: AWS, Microsoft, and third-party solutions